Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Geometry Model and Storage

-All Scene Layer types make use of the same fundamental set of geometry types: points, lines and triangles.
+All Scene Layer types make use of the same fundamental set of geometry types: points and triangles.

 The Array Buffer View controls geometry storage and consumption representation.
 For example, the Array Buffer View can require per-vertex layout of components.
 This orders the vertex position, normal and texture coordinates to ensure the same pattern across the Scene Layer.